Historic and listed building maintenance

 CCTV technology has evolved rapidly from analogue to digital systems.
 Many systems are now equipped with a range of fixed and roaming cameras, sophisticated motion sensors and night vision to catch potential thieves.

-When installing CCTV systems it’s important to consider purchasing remote 24/7 monitoring services which will alert you to potential security threats in real-time.
+When installing CCTV systems it’s important to consider purchasing remote 24/7 monitoring services that will alert you to potential security threats in real-time.
 Monitoring and alerting the police can be far more effective than tracing thieves after a burglary has taken place.
-Some systems also have an ‘audible challenge facility’ which warns intruders that they are being watched and encourages them to leave the property.
+Some systems also have an ‘audible challenge facility’ that warns intruders that they are being watched and encourages them to leave the property.

 Similar to CCTV systems, remotely monitored intruder alarms can help to deter thieves from targeting your property.
 It is also important to change alarm security codes and passwords on a regular basis.
-Visit www.nsi.org.uk and www.ssaib.org for more information and a list of approved suppliers.
+Visit the National Security Inspectorate (NSI) and the Security Systems and Alarms Inspection Board (SSAIB), for more information and a list of approved suppliers.

 Good outdoor lighting can help to deter thieves by making it more difficult for them to hide.
 Many security lighting systems have motion sensors to detect body movements.
 Installing automatic interior lighting or putting your lights on a timer when you’re away from your property, can help to make your property look occupied and therefore less attractive to potential burglars.